-Feeder primary schools are visited/contacted throughout the year prior to transfer.
-Any students identified as having a significant 'learning difficulty' and who is on SEN Support or has an EHC plan is referred to the SENCO.
+Feeder primary schools are contacted and visited throughout the year prior to transfer.
+Any student identified as having a significant 'learning difficulty' and who is on SEN Support register or has an EHC plan is referred to the SENCO.
 Contact is then made with the primary school.

 The LA notifies the school about students who are transferring with EHC plans in the spring of their year 6.
-Where practicable, the SENCO attends their Annual Review to ensure a smooth transition is made.
+Where possible, the SENCO attends their Annual Review to ensure a smooth transition is made.
 At this meeting, the SENCO becomes the Lead Professional for the child with an EHC plan.
 The transition coordinator frequently attends year 5 and 6 meetings, when notified.
 Relevant information is disseminated to teaching staff before transfer.